IsmailOuazzani/ismailouazzani.github.io/_projects/atomic-ai.md

 # Introduction

-Our objective is to create an AI system that plays Atomic Chess.
-We focus on developing a deep neural network model with a heuristic function.
-This function evaluates the strength of a chess board position for "white" and outputs a value between 0 and 1.
-Values closer to 1 indicate stronger positions for white, while values closer to 0 indicate stronger positions for black.
-We integrate this function with a search-based chess engine to enable the AI to play against humans and other AIs.
-Check out our GitHub for more information.
-Deep learning is a suitable approach for this problem due to the volatile and distant nature of determining a position's strength.
-By training our model on large datasets of games played by skilled players, we aim to capture the essential factors that predict game outcomes.
-Deep learning has proven effective in both traditional chess and the crazyhouse variant.
+The focus of this project was to create an AI system capable of playing Atomic Chess.
+The heuristic of the AI, that measures the strength of a move, is developped using a deep neural network.
+This function is then integrated with a search-based chess engine to enable the AI to play against humans and other AIs.
+By training the model on large datasets of games played by skilled players, the heuristic can capture the essential factors that predict game outcomes.

 # Project Report